Welcoming Address by Thomas Geisel - Mayor of the City of Düsseldorf

 Welcoming Address Dagmar Schmidt - Member of the German Parliament - Chairman of the German-Chinese Parliamentary Group of the German Parliament

-As the chairlady of the German-Sino Parliamentary Group, I wish you SinoJobs Career Days a successful fair and all the participants the best of luck for their future!
+As the chairlady of the German-Chinese Parliamentary Group, I wish the SinoJobs Career Days a successful fair, and the participants all the best for their personal future.

 Chairwoman of the German-Chinese Parliamentary Group

-The SinoJobs Career Days offer the perfect opportunity to make contact with companies working with and within China.
+The SinoJobs Career Days offers the opportunity to network with companies working both with and within China.
 Take the chance!
 We look forward to seeing you!